knobs-dials/wolforward/README.md

 Options
 ===
 ```

-Use as relay server:  wolforward [options] pidfile
-   -l IP     listen/bind address                    e.g.  -l 192.168.1.1        default: 0.0.0.0
-   -t IP     broadcast target address               e.g.  -t 192.168.1.255      default: halfway clever
-   -f        daemon mode (fork off)
-   -p ports  port(s) to listen to, comma-separated  e.g.  -p 9  or  -p 7,9,0    default: 7,9
+UDP/IP Wake on Lan utility
+   -h        print this help, exit
+   -v        be more verbose

 Use as client:     wolforward -m MAC [options]
    -m MAC    MAC address of target                  - required.
-Will ignore separator characters
+We'll ignore any separator characters in it
-   -t IP     IP to send to                          - default is local broadcast.
-Specify this for unicast elsewhere.
+   -t IP     IP to send to                          - act as unicast; without this we default to local broadcast
+   -p ports  port(s) to send to (comma-separated)   - default: -p 7,9
    -a        amount of packets to send              - default: 40

+Use as relay server:  wolforward -s [options]
+   -s        run as relay server
+   -l IP     listen/bind address                    e.g.  -l 192.168.1.1        default: 0.0.0.0
+   -t IP     broadcast target address               e.g.  -t 192.168.1.255      default: halfway clever behaviour of library
-   -p ports  port(s) to send to (comma-separated)   - default: -p 7,9
+   -p ports  port(s) to listen to, comma-separated  e.g.  -p 9  or  -p 7,9,0    default: 7,9
 ```

 Install
 ===
-Only uses the python standard library.
+No dependencies, uses only the python standard library.

 You probably want to set it up as a service.
 Aside from convenience of starting at boot,